ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* cad_references

-Dictionary of all cad references.
+Dictionary of all CAD references.

 <a id="compolyx.VirtualGeometry.clear_cad_references"></a>